nepluno/cmake-xcode-openmp/README.md

 5. Generate and open the Xcode project under the subdirectory to build the binaries.

 ## Screenshots
+Select Xcode as the generator.
 ![Select Xcode as the generator](screenshots/xcode_generator.jpg)

+CMake GUI after configured
 ![CMake GUI after configured](screenshots/cmake_gui.jpg)

+OpenMP can be used with the open source LLVM compiler under Xcode 10 and MacOS 10.14
 ![OpenMP can be used with the open source LLVM compiler under Xcode 10 and MacOS 10.14](screenshots/openmp_xcode10_mojave.jpg)

 ## Details